judy0711/zhuyin_app/README.md

 - Building desktop UI with Flutter
 - Integrating Google Cloud Vision OCR
 - Using Cursor (Vibe Coding) for development
-- Understanding licensing of public linguistic datasets
+- Understanding and Research licensing of public linguistic datasets

 ---